GMAT Score for Michigan Ross School of Business

 KEY FACT:

 Of course, both consulting and finance backgrounds are quite common at top MBA programs.
-But it’s interesting to note that the gap between the number of Ross students hailing from each industry has widened significantly in just a few years.
+But it’s interesting to note the reversal in the number of Ross students hailing from each industry.
+An interesting side note is that most top business schools consider consulting the most desirable background.

 KEY FACT:

-Consulting overtook finance as the most common pre-MBA industry among Ross students in the class of 2021, and the gap between the proportion of students in each industry has widened to 10% since then.
+Finance overtook consulting as the most common pre-MBA industry among Ross students in the class of 2026.

-All of this class profile data is going to come in handy when we discuss how to set your GMAT score goal for your Ross MBA.
+This class profile data will come in handy when we discuss setting your GMAT score goal for your Ross MBA.
 Before we get to that, let’s take a look at the final piece of the class profile puzzle: GMAT scores.

 Ross GMAT Scores